 (4) Violations of conditions of a special use permit shall be considered a violation of this chapter and thereby subject to the provisions of § 155.720.

 (O) Coordination with variances.
 Applications for variances may be submitted concurrently with a request for a special use permit.
-The special use permit request shall be considered first (including any site plan), and where it is denied, the variance request shall be null and void.
+The variance shall be considered first and any special use permit application shall be decided afterward.

 (P) Coordination with rezoning.
 An application for a special use permit may be reviewed concurrently with a rezoning application.
 However, a decision shall be rendered first for any rezoning and then subsequently for any special use permit.

 (Ord.
 2005-11-02, passed 11-21-05; Am.
 Ord.
 2018-07-02, passed 7-16-18; Am.
 Ord.
 2021-02-02, passed 2-15-21)